 4. Not all sleep gummies are created equal

-Like other vitamins lining the shelves of your local pharmacy, sleep gummies aren’t regulated by the U.S. Food and Drug Administration, which means they aren’t tested for safety or effectiveness and could contain some hidden ingredients.
-They can also vary greatly in dosage.
+Like other dietary supplements lining the shelves of your local pharmacy, sleep gummies and melatonin products aren’t regulated by the U.S. Food and Drug Administration, which means they aren’t tested for safety or effectiveness and could contain some hidden ingredients.
+They can also vary greatly in the amount of melatonin in each dose.

 “One study found major inaccuracies with what was listed on the label and what was actually found in each dose,” Dr. Lee-Iannotti.
 “Some even add serotonin, which can have drug to drug interactions and pose health risks.”